aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

   - `/var/log/nvidia-installer.log` (NVIDIA GRID, Gaming and Tesla driver)

 ## About EC2

+### Restoring from backup
+If you enable AWS Backup (`enableBackup`), you can restore your [EC2 instance](https://docs.aws.amazon.com/aws-backup/latest/devguide/restoring-ec2.html) from recovery points (backups) in your [backup vault](https://docs.aws.amazon.com/aws-backup/latest/devguide/vaults.html).
+The CloudFormation template creates an IAM role that grants AWS Backup permission to restore your backup.
+Role name can be located in your CoudFormation stack Resources section as the Physical ID value whose Logical ID value is `backupRestoreRole`

 ### Private subnet
 The CloudFormation templates are designed to provision EC2 instances in [public subnet](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario1.html).
 To use them for EC2 instances in [private subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html) with internet connectivity, set `displayPublicIP` and `assignStaticIP` parameter values to `No`.